GaryHostt/Oracle_Integration/Intro.md

 2. BICC Extract from object storage to File Server

+You can extract information from Fusion SaaS using [BICC](https://docs.oracle.com/en/cloud/saas/applications-common/r13-update17d/biacc/toc.htm).

+>To extract data from a Fusion Applications Cloud data source, you use the BI Cloud Connector Console to schedule a once-only or regular data load, known as a Cloud Extract.
+For example, you might extract data from Oracle Fusion HCM Cloud.
+You can load the extracted data into an Oracle Cloud Object Storage bucket or into an Oracle Universal Content Management (UCM) server.

     * [Configuring BICC with Object Storage](https://www.ateam-oracle.com/reference-architecture-fusion-saas-data-replication-into-adw-%3A-using-odi-marketplace-and-bicc)
-      *Ignore the parts about ODI and ADW, just follow the steps to configure BICC and object storage*
+      - *Ignore the parts about ODI and ADW, just follow the steps to configure BICC and object storage*

 3. Pulling to/from external system